Former Seahawks running back Alex Collins dies at 28

 Collins’ agent, Kelli Masters, also acknowledged his death on Twitter, stating: “As many of you have now heard, Alex Collins passed away this morning.
 My heart is broken, and I am just at a loss.
 Alex you were so loved by so many.
 You impacted lives with your joy and positive, caring spirit…and that big smile.
 I was so honored to be your agent.”

-Collins played in 11 games with 125 yards rushing as a rookie in 2016 for the Seahawks before being waived the following year and spending two seasons with Baltimore.
+Collins played in 11 games with 125 yards rushing as a rookie in 2016 for the Seahawks before being waived at the roster cutdown to 53 the following year and then signing with Baltimore, where he spent two seasons.

 Collins, who had starred at Arkansas where he became only the third running back in SEC history to begin his career with three straight 1,000-yard seasons, had his best NFL season with the Ravens in 2017 with 973 yards.

-He returned to the Seahawks in 2020 and played three games that season and then 11 more in 2021 with Seattle.
+After not playing in the 2019 season, Collins returned to the Seahawks in 2020 and played three games that season and then 11 more in 2021 with Seattle.
 He was Seattle’s second-leading rusher that year with 411 yards and two touchdowns, which included a 101-yard effort in a Sunday night game at Pittsburgh.

+In a statement released Monday night, Seahawks general manager and executive Vice President John Schneider said: “Alex’s infectious smile and classic river dance skills will forever be missed.
+Alex would light up a room and was beloved by our entire building.
+He enjoyed life and attacked it on the football field.
+He was one of the most productive runners in SEC history.
+Our sincere condolences to his immediate family, the Gatewood family, and his agent Kelli Masters.
+You will be forever be missed, Alex.
+On behalf of Jody Allen, Pete Carroll, Chuck Arnold, Chad Morton and the entire Seahawks community, rest in peace brother.”

+Collins had been waived by the Ravens in March, 2019, after he was arrested following an early-morning car crash in Owings Mills, Md.
+He eventually plead guilty to two misdemeanor charges of possession of a handgun and marijuana and received probation — with the charges being expunged after three years — and a fine of $200, according to media reports at the time.

 Collins, a native of Fort Lauderdale, Fla., was the active career leader in SEC rushing yards when he left Arkansas after the 2015 season with 3,703 yards.